AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 * The URL changes, which results in a modified relevant URL.
 * Asset views recorded and ready to be sent exceed the number of 32.

+>[!NOTE]
+>
+>The additional Content Analytics events most likely affect any bounce rate definition that is based on the number of events in a session or a page.
+>

 ## Schemas